-Film critic, podcast host and member of the San Francisco Film Critics Circle.
+Co-host of the Dare Daniel podcast and member of the San Francisco Bay Area Film Critics Circle.

 Dancin’: It’s On! – Dare Daniel Podcast Episode 94 “This is basically Skim Milk: The Motion Picture.”
 Hit Parade Hotel bellboys Daniel Barnes and Corky McDonnell turn the dancin’ off long enough to review Dancin’: It’s On!.
 This hilariously inept Panama City Beach travelogue has good dancin’ but […]